 Of course, there are some works that will always divide the world.
 Vladimir Tretchikoff's Chinese Girl, for example.
 Loved and loathed in equal measure, the image of the woman with the green face is the most reproduced print of all time.
 In March, the original oil painting on which it is based comes for sale in Bonhams South Africa Sale.
 On page 42, the designer Wayne Hemingway puts the case for its appeal and Boris Gorelik tracks down the model and finds out what she thinks about her face being a global phenomenon.

-There are, of course, some objects that are prized the moment they are created: the star item of New Bond Street's Fine Jewelry sale in April, for example.
+There are, of course, some objects that are prized the moment they are created: the star item of New Bond Street's Fine Jewellery sale in April, for example.
 I defy anyone not to be dazzled by the Bulgari Blue diamond ring – a superb example of a very rare stone.

 Enjoy the issue.